1Forge/php-forex-quotes/README.md

 # php-forex-quotes

-php-forex-quotes is a PHP Library for fetching realtime forex quotes
+php-forex-quotes is a PHP Library for fetching realtime forex quotes.
+See the examples for REST and WebSocket implementation in the /examples folder.

 # Table of Contents